Herbert Levine (company)

 Herbert Levine is an American luxury shoe label founded in 1948 by Herbert Levine and his wife Beth.

-Label history

-Background
+History

 The Herbert Levine label was named after former journalist Herbert.
 His wife, Beth, was the primary shoe designer of the label.
 She designed the footwear while Herbert handled the factory management, sales, and marketing.

-The company

 Herbert Levine, Inc. established its first factory on 31 West 31st Street in New York in January 1949.
 The factory started with a production of 400 pairs of shoes a week; by 1954, it had 200 employees producing 5,000 pair of shoes a week.
 In 1975, Herbert Levine, Inc. was still making 900 pairs of shoes a day.

 Herbert Levine shoes were distributed in numerous boutiques and high-end department stores across the United States and Canada, including Neiman Marcus, Saks Fifth Avenue, Joseph and Bonwit Teller.
 Herbert Levine shoes were also the first American shoes to be carried overseas by retailers such as Galeries Lafayette in Paris and Harrods in London.